-In the 1970s we never cook chicken in the classroom.
+In the 1970s we never cook chicken in the school classroom.
 It is just too expensive and to be kept for special days like Christmas and Easter.

 Cookery for Schools does not even have ‘chicken’ in the index.
 ‘Poultry’ only sneaks a mention in the section for invalids as ‘the main protein food.’